cadam00/priorCON/README.md

 [![Codecov test coverage](https://codecov.io/gh/cadam00/priorCON/branch/main/graph/badge.svg)](https://app.codecov.io/gh/cadam00/priorCON?branch=main)
 <!-- badges: end -->

-**This work was supported by the European Union’s Horizon 2020 research and innovation programme HORIZON-CL6–2021-BIODIV-01–12 under grant agreement No 101059407 “MarinePlan – Improved transdisciplinary science for effective ecosystem-based maritime spatial planning and conservation in European Seas”.**
+**This research was conducted at the Department of Marine Sciences, University of the Aegean, Greece, supported by the European Union’s Horizon 2020 research and innovation programme HORIZON-CL6–2021-BIODIV-01–12, under grant agreement No 101059407, “MarinePlan – Improved transdisciplinary science for effective ecosystem-based maritime spatial planning and conservation in European Seas”.**

 # **Introduction to the priorCON Package (tutorial)**